 High birds are no different to any other type of target, whether you're taking aim at game or clays.
 So why do so many shooters struggle to hit them?

-The commonest reason high birds are missed is because the shooter pulls the trigger when his face is not planted firmly on the stock.
+The most likely reasons for high birds to be missed is because the shooter pulls the trigger when his face is not planted firmly on the stock.
 He’s either mounted the gun correctly (he should have as he’s had all the time in the world to see the bird coming) but then for some reason lifted his head away from the stock, probably to get a better view of the bird.
-Or, and this happens more often than you’d believe possible, the

 Pulling the trigger before the gun’s mounted correctly – when it’s not pointing where you’re looking – is a recipe for disaster and should be avoided at all costs.
 The fact you have to tilt your head and neck back further than you would for normal crossing or incoming targets (simply because the angle of the muzzles relative to the ground is greater) is no excuse for shoddy mounting.
 If you recognise this as a flaw in your technique, practice dry mounting the gun until you can get it right first time, every time.